alexanderscott/redis-lua-samples/README.md

 * ZSPREAD - spread members between two ZSETS (random selection)
 * SETCLAMP - clamp a value between a min and max
 * SPUBLISH - publish a message to all members of a set
+* COPY - copy a key without knowing its type

 ### License